 The recession odds were the headline, but the deeper warning was structural.
 Corbo said the economy is stuck, with output below where it stood more than a year ago and growth running short of its own potential.

 Mining, long the engine of the Chilean economy, has been a particular drag.
-Output at the state copper producer and across the sector has slipped, dragging on exports and on the wider activity numbers.
+Output at the state copper producer and across the sector has slipped, weighing on exports and on the wider activity numbers.

 Corbo’s fix leans on removing obstacles rather than spending.
 Lower rates will help a little, he said, but the bigger lift would come from clearing the permitting delays that keep large, job-heavy projects stuck at the construction stage.

 His voice carries weight in this debate.
-As a former central bank president with a long record in Chilean policy, Corbo is one of the figures foreign investors and rating analysts watch closely for an early read on the cycle.
+As a former central bank president with a long record in Chilean policy, Corbo is one of the figures investors and rating analysts watch closely for an early read on the cycle.

 What is a technical recession, exactly?

-It is the widely used rule of thumb defining a recession as two straight quarters of shrinking output, whether measured against the prior quarter or the same period a year earlier.
-It is a mechanical marker rather than a full judgement on an economy’s health, but it carries weight with markets and headlines.
+It is the widely used rule of thumb defining a recession as two straight quarters of shrinking output.
+The measure can be set against the prior quarter or the same period a year earlier.

 Will the central bank cut interest rates?

 Corbo thinks so, and soon.
-He expects the benchmark to fall to at least four and a quarter percent by year-end, arguing the bank has room because the economy is running well below its capacity, provided oil-price effects stay contained.
+He expects the benchmark to fall to at least four and a quarter percent by year-end.

 Why does this matter for foreign investors?

-Chile is a core investment destination in the region, so its growth and rate outlook shape returns on everything from equities to the peso.
-A candid warning about stalled growth, paired with the prospect of rate cuts, tells investors to weigh weak activity against cheaper money in the months ahead.
+A candid warning about stalled growth comes paired with the prospect of rate cuts.
+That tells investors to weigh weak activity against cheaper money in the months ahead.

 Frequently Asked Questions